matthiasjo/spiced-finalproject/README.md

 I had one week to come up with a final project idea and to realize it.
 We decided to do a group project to practice the github workflow and decided on Vue.js as framework because we worked with React, Redux and Socket.io in the previouse 3 weeks.
 We wanted to transfer this knowledge to Vue.
 Because of the limited time we decided to use Bootstrap in the frontend.
+This project is work in progress and will be continued.

 Feautres of this project:
 - Photo upload on aws s3